Zoning Bylaw Rewrite

 What is the relationship between the OCP and Zoning Bylaw?

-The Whitehorse 2040 Official Community Plan (OCP) guides the City as it grows over the coming decades.
+The OCP guides the City as it grows over the coming decades.
 The plan establishes our objectives for growth and development.
 The Act mandates that the Zoning Bylaw needs to be updated within two years of adoption of the new OCP.
 The Zoning Bylaw uses the OCP planning framework to guide development.

-The purpose of the City’s Zoning Bylaw is to:
+The proposed updates to the Zoning Bylaw are designed to:

 Why is a new Zoning Bylaw needed?